Smissen/py-spy-executable-tutorial/py-spy101/step3.md

 `py-spy record -o output.txt -f raw -- python exampleprogram.py 38`{{exec}}

-This will take a couple seconds, but after Py-Spy informs you that its done, we can open the flamegraph via.
+This will take approximately 20 seconds, but after Py-Spy informs you that its done, we can open the flamegraph via.

 `tfg/tfg.py -t pyspy output.txt`{{exec}}